w3irdguy/C-WindowsCompiler/README.md

 csc.exe
 ```

-## If you have some question about the real purpose of this .exe use dnSpy to show the function of itself
+## If you have some question about the real purpose of this .exe use dnSpy to show the functions of itself